jbcodeforce/big-data-tenant-analytics/docs/model.md

 **Figure 1: SageMaker Model Training and Runtime deployment**

-The runtime is exposing an Endpoint that we can access using ASW SDK from a lambda or a microservice.
+The runtime is exposing an Endpoint that we can access using ASW SDK from a lambda or a microservice , or Kinesis Data Analytics.

 To train the model we use a predefined algorithm, packaged as docker image, and available inside SageMaker notebook, via access to Amazon Elastic Container Registry.